 Here are some cool mind games to entertain and put your dog’s brain in gear:

 1. Dog Puzzle Toys

 Dog puzzle games are my favorite!
 They come in a wide variety of shapes, levels of difficulty, types, and sizes.
 But they all have one thing in common; your dog has to figure out how to solve the puzzle so they can enjoy their yummy rewards.

 You can either make your own DIY dog puzzle toys or buy one online.
 If you think your dog is up to the challenge, the following toys can be a great option to kickstart your dog’s play.

 OurPets IQ Treat Ball Food Dispensing Dog Toy

 - MENTALLY STIMULATE YOUR DOG: This food-dispensing dog toy keeps dogs mentally and physically active while they play.
 Available in two sizes – 3 inches for smaller dogs and 4 inches for larger dogs.

-This IQ Treat Ball toy (link to check price on Amazon) can be filled with kibble or treats.
+This IQ Treat Ball toy can be filled with kibble or treats.
 Once you fill it, your dog has to figure out a way to roll the ball and get the treats to fall out.
 You can either tighten or loosen the opening to make it easier or harder for your dog.

 Outward Hound Nina Ottosson Dog Tornado